ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 -  OSD

-For flight controllers with integrated OSDs, this should be automatically enabled.
+For autopilots with integrated OSDs, this should be automatically enabled.
 You can use the Onboard OSD subtab in MP Initial Setup tab to setup the display configuration.
 Note that the elements of each OSD screen are visible only after having enabled that screen and rebooting/reconnecting to the FC.